sarakarimi/PlantMap/README.md

 **Sofia Andersson:** Pre-trained the CLIP models on the EWD using both a contrastive and classification approach.
 Wrote the fine-tuning script for the models using PyTorch Lightning with a flexible Hydra config to be able to run many different variations of the models.
 Optimized hyperparameters for all pre-trained and fine-tuned models using Optuna Search with Ray Tune.
 Ran the one-machine fine-tuning tests using the base CLIP model and the pre-trained CLIP models.

+**Markus Fritzsche:** Observing how methods like [SimCLR](https://arxiv.org/abs/2002.05709), [MoCo](https://arxiv.org/abs/1911.05722), and [BYOL](https://arxiv.org/abs/2006.07733) can be used to fine-tune pre-trained vision transformer encoders to retrieve class dependent image features with a high cosine similarity score if two images belong to the same flower class and a low score otherwise.
+In addition, taking Sofia's work as a base to make it FEDn compatible, including distributing the dataset among all clients.

 ## References
 [1] Schouten, Gerard, Bas SHT Michielsen, and Barbara Gravendeel.
 "Data-centric AI approach for automated wildflower monitoring."
 Plos one 19.9 (2024): e0302958. <br>